 If you look at both, you will notice that manga books come generally in a smaller size than western comic books, about 1/2 or 1/3 the size of American comics, in phonebook-sized magazines.
 But at the same time, manga books are thick and can include over a hundred pages, whereas American comics are much thinner and have about 30-40 pages.
 The majority of manga books can be found and read online.
 When we consider the page count, manga books have much in common with graphic novels, which are simply collections of monthly American comics.
 At the same time, manga books have far bigger page count and an entire manga may consist of thousands of pages.

 Western comics are predominantly created in assembly-line fashion.
-That means the following: the writer first writes the story, a letterer adds dialogs, a sketcher draws sketches, an inker inks them and the colorist fills in the color.
+That means the following: firts, the writer creates the story, then the letterer adds dialogs, the sketcher draws sketches, the inker inks them and the colorist fills in the color.
 One of great examples is Batman.
-Some comic books do not have enough visual consistency, but readers usually do not care whether the book has their favorite superhero in it.
+Some comic books do not have enough visual consistency, but readers usually do not care as long as the book has their favorite superhero in it.
 With regard to manga, it is almost always created by a single person who does all the chores.
 Some manga writers have assistants, but they do not do any other work except inking pages.

-The storyline in Japanese comics moves a bit faster as these books have higher page count.
-Also, there is less dialogue and fewer panels there.
+The storyline in Japanese comics moves at a slower pace compared to their American counterparts.
+Also, there are fewer dialogs and panels there.
 Manga books’ prices are usually higher than that of an average paperback novel.

 Frequently used bird’s and worm’s eye views are typical for manga.
 Together with motion lines, the actions appear more captivating to the reader.
-Also, it is notable that manga artists usually create higher villains, whereas American comics’ heroes are almost always similar heights to the villains.
+Also, it is notable that manga artists usually create taller villains, whereas American comics’ heroes are almost always the same height as villains.